jamiebrn/planeturem/docs/game-data.md

 ## Object Data
 Objects spawn naturally in the world and can be placed by players.
 They have many fields, such as name, health, texture UV, tile size, light emission and absorption, collision, crafting station name/level, item drops, chest capacity etc. They also all have IDs starting from 0, which are used when corresponding items are created.

 Each of these objects have items created automatically, meaning the player can have any object in their inventory.
 NPCs are also just objects with unique interaction behaviour, i.e. dialogue, meaning the player can have an NPC in their inventory.
-However in a legitmate playthrough the player will never be able to obtain this, as they can only get items from item drops from other objects, crafting, and chest spawns in structures.
+However in a legitimate playthrough the player will never be able to obtain this, as they can only get items from item drops from other objects, crafting, and chest spawns in structures.

 ### Solving circular dependencies
 In order for objects to be able to drop other objects and themselves, I create the item corresponding to each object before loading object data such as item drops.
 Without this, when an object would be loaded, the item for that object would not be created, so it would not be able to drop itself, and would also not be able to drop objects that haven't been loaded yet, i.e. objects further into the `objects.data` file.
 This obviously isn't ideal, as for example a wooden bench object should drop a wooden bench, and objects dropping other objects would have to be placed further into the object data file.